apache/activemq-cpp/activemq-cpp/README.txt

 The Library has been tested using version v1.3 and higher of the APR libs, the older 0.9 version will definitely not work with this library.

-Many of the Unix type OS'es currently shipping include APR 1.2.x and APR-Util 1.2.x, this implies that you will need to build and install APR from the source download at Apache.
+Some of the Unix type OS'es currently shipping include APR 1.2.x, this implies that you will need to build and install APR from the source download at Apache.

     -----------------------------------------------------------------------
     |MacOS X Note:                                                        |